ftso-eu/sgb-allowance/README.md

 Web Dapp: https://sgb-allowance.ftso.eu

 ## How it works
-This tool works by searching all your "approve transactions" for your address in the connected network block explorer.
+This tool works by searching all your "approve transactions" for your address in the connected network block explorer;

-Transactions are then filterd for spender addresses in chronological order: the newest for unique spender with a spend limit > 0 are shown and can be revoked pushing the "revoke" button and signing a new "approve transaction" that set the limit back to zero.
+Transactions are then filterd for spender addresses in chronological order;

+The newest for unique contracts with a spend limit > 0 are shown and can be revoked pushing the "revoke" button and signing a new "approve transaction" that set the limit back to zero.